sducournau/IGN_LIDAR_HD_DATASET/conda-recipe/README.md

-# Conda Installation Guide for IGN LiDAR HD
+# Conda Installation Guide

 This guide provides instructions for installing and packaging IGN LiDAR HD using conda.

-## Quick Installation
+## 🚀 Quick Installation

 ### Option 1: From Environment File (Recommended)